Matt History, Family Crest & Coats of Arms

 The surname Matt was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Matt family
+Early History of the Matt family

 This web page shows only a small excerpt of our Matt research.
 Another 109 words (8 lines of text) covering the years 1400, 1484, 1378, 1408, 1546, 1628, 1577, 1655, 1600, 1660, 1656, 1676, 1751, 1797 and are included under the topic Early Matt History in all our PDF Extended History products and printed products wherever possible.